nielsd/xen-host-allbackup/README.md

 ----
 This is productive software, but comes without any warranty!

+1.2 RELEASE
+ - bugfix in auto creation of mount dirs for new volumes

 1.1 RELEASE
  - simplified config for more modern environments
  - mount / backup job delays